 Weekend Campus Service - CATA’s weekend service operates from approximately 9:00 a.m. until 2:30 a.m. during fall and spring semesters, excluding university breaks and university-recognized holidays.
 Weekend service is provided on Routes #34, #35, and #36.

-Fares and Passes For Regular Fixed-Route Service - The student cash fare is 60¢.
+Fares and Passes For LotLink, Night Owl and Off-Campus Routes - The student cash fare is 60¢.
 Cash fare customers must show the bus driver a valid Michigan State University Student ID to qualify for the 60¢ fare.
 Customers not showing the Michigan State University Student ID will pay the regular fare of $1.25.
-Free transfers are available on all CATA fixed-route buses.
+Free transfers are available on all off-campus CATA fixed-route buses.

-The regular fare for non-student faculty and staff is $1.25.
+The regular fare for non-student faculty and staff is $1.25 on any off-campus route.
 A 31-Day Adult Pass is available for $35.

 Paratransit Service - (Service for Persons with Disabilities) - Spec-Tran is a CATA curb-to-curb service for persons with disabilities who are unable to use CATA fixed-route service.
 Spec-Tran customers must be certified to be eligible to use this service.
 MSU customers must contact the MSU Resource Center for Persons with Disabilities (RCPD) 1-517-884-RCPD (4-7273) TTY: 1-517-355-1293 to apply for certification.
 Spec-Tran ride reservations must be made by 5:00 p.m. the day before a trip is to occur.
 Rides can be scheduled up to 14 days in advance.
-The CATA cash fare for this service is $2.50 per trip.
-Eligible students may purchase Michigan State University Spec-Tran passes for trips that originate and end on campus at a cost of 60¢ per ride.
-Contact the RCPD office for details.
+Eligible students may obtain free Michigan State University Spec-Tran passes for trips that originate and end on campus by contacting the RCPD office.
 To schedule a ride, call 1-517-432-8888 or 2-8888 from any campus phone between 8:00 a.m. and 5:00 p.m. daily.

-CATA Information and Assistance - Visit CATA’s Web site at www.cata.org for a personalized trip itinerary or online bus pass purchases, service and fare information, updates on route detours and service changes, etc. CATA’s Customer Information Center can provide trip-planning assistance in person, by phone or e-mail.
+CATA Information and Assistance - Visit CATA’s Web site at www.cata.org for online chat assistance, a personalized trip itinerary or online bus pass purchases, service and fare information, updates on route detours and service changes, etc. CATA’s Customer Information Center can provide trip planning assistance in person, by phone or e-mail.
 Representatives are available to talk, Monday - Friday from 7:00 a.m. until 7:00 p.m. and Saturday and Sunday from 9:00 a.m. until 5:00 p.m.
 Call 1-517-394-1000 or 2-CATA (2-2282) from any campus phone for assistance, or e-mail firstname.lastname@example.org.
+CATANOW provides next-bus real-time departures by texting your bus stop number to 76123.
 Printed bus schedules are available in most residence halls and at other key campus locations.
 The ADD line is the Michigan Relay Center Voice - 1-800-649-3777.
-Large-print versions, audio cassette tapes and MP3 files (downloadable at www.cata.org) of all CATA schedules are available for persons with visual impairments.
+Large-print versions and MP3 files (downloadable at www.cata.org) of all CATA schedules are available for persons with visual impairments.
 CATA's bus-hailing kits are designed for use at bus stops served by more than one route.
 The kit allows visually impaired riders to signal the number of their route to operators of approaching buses.
-Contact CATA Customer Service at 1-517-394-1000 to request these materials.
+Contact CATA Customer Experience at 1-517-394-1000 to request these materials.
 You can also follow CATA on Facebook.com/rideCATA and Twitter.com/rideCATA.